 Parents Alliance Employment Project aims to protect and promote the rights of all persons served.
-It is an understanding that there might be several Employment Specialists working with the client until they are able to do the job independently.
 This commitment guides the delivery of services and supports ongoing interactions with the persons served.

 It is the policy of PAEP that every individual be accorded the protection and exercise of all rights: legal, human, and civil.
 Additionally, it is understood that all persons representing PAEP must promote the rights, health, safety and privacy/confidentiality of all clients served.